rawazrauf/iraq-farms-health/README.md

 Because it's a single static file, hosting is trivial:

 1. Download `index.html`.
 2. Serve it over HTTPS (GitHub Pages, Netlify, or any static host).
 Opening the file directly from disk (`file://`) will not work reliably, because browsers restrict the network requests the tool depends on.
+(In particular, the "Find my location" button requires HTTPS.)

 This repository is deployed via **GitHub Pages** with a custom domain.